babarrett/g80-9009/method-1-yangdigi-controller.md

         marked with square jumper pads.
 Unsoldering (if you ever change your mind) may prove dificult.

-        It turns out that my cable from the lower, main, keyboard PCB was too short, even when flattened all the way out, to reach the closest row of pins on the controller.
-I had to move the controller toward the front of the keyboard to get it to reach.
+        It turns out that my cable from the lower, large, keyboard PCB was too short, even when flattened all the way out, to reach the closest row of pins on the controller.
+I had to move the controller toward the front of the keyboard to get it to reach, so not all main PCB pins fit into the controller card.
 YMMV.

+        You may want to add insulation beneth the Yang controller to prevent any possible shorts.

     Step 5: Re-plug the origional ribbon-cables back into the new controller card.
         The keyboard ribbon-cable(s) will need to be re-folded like the original